Docterryome/frontend-nanodegree-arcade-game/README.md

 How to Play
 ===========

-The goal of this game is to move all of the charactors across the board into the river, without colliding with any of the bugs.
+The goal of this game is to move all of the charactors across the board into the river without colliding with any of the bugs.

 ###movements:###